EXPLAINER: Is Hawaii’s Kilauea volcano going to erupt again?

 Scientists at the Hawaiian Volcano Observatory on Monday noticed a surge of earthquakes and the ground swelling at the southern part of the crater at Kilauea’s summit.
 There are indications magma is shifting about a half-mile to a mile (1 to 2 kilometers) below the surface.

 It’s not uncommon for Kilauea to have earthquakes, which could indicate rocks are moving.
 It’s also not unusual for the ground to swell as the heat from the sun and saturation from rain can cause the ground to expand and contract.

-However, earthquakes and ground swelling at the same time may indicate magma is on the move.
+However, earthquakes and ground swelling at the same time indicated magma was on the move.

-There have been hundreds of earthquakes since Monday, striking as often as 25 times an hour.
+Instruments detected hundreds of earthquakes from Monday through Wednesday, some striking as often as 25 times an hour.
 The strongest measured magnitude 3, with most coming in between magnitude 1 and 2 At these levels, the quakes are generally too small for people to notice.
 Chang said there haven’t been any reports of people feeling them.

-It’s occurring at the summit of Kilauea volcano, an uninhabited area within Hawaii Volcanoes National Park on the Big Island.
-This is about 200 miles southeast of Honolulu, which is on a different island called Oahu
+It occurred at the summit of Kilauea volcano, an uninhabited area within Hawaii Volcanoes National Park on the Big Island.
+This is about 200 miles southeast of Honolulu, which is on a different island called Oahu.

 The site is miles from the nearest town.
-The park has close off this part of the summit to the public since 2008.
+The park has closed off this part of the summit to the public since 2008.